 Starting with the sizing, it is one of the larger trailers on this list.
 It measures 77.5 cm x 61 cm x 27 cm and can hold a dog of a maximum weight of 13 kg.

 The Booyah Medium Dog Stroller & Bike Trailer with Suspension being tested by our independent expert team.

 There is a large front mesh window at the front and two on the sides for plenty of ventilation and a view of the passing world as you ride.

-The Booyah is fitted with suspension to provide as much comfort as possible.
+Our team of experts also loved how the Booyah is fitted with suspension to provide as much comfort as possible.
 The trailer can also quickly become a stroller when needed as it comes with a handy handlebar.

 Next up is the Schwinn for the win!
 (I wish I could take credit for that but an excited reviewer takes that prize).